ediarum/ediarum.WEB/FEATURES.md

 ediarum.WEB offers a API to retrieve all needed data for the frontend.
 Details of the API is found in [API.md](API.md).

+The following features are supported:

+- List of objects incl. facetted search and fulltext search
+- Single object as XML
+- Transform a single object with XSLT
+- Metadata of an object as JSON
+- Search within a list of objects or in a single object and highlight the hits
+- Retrieve passages / parts of an object
+- Search for relations between objects

 *Setup*

 To include the ediarum.web backend API add a `appconf.xml` (see [APPCONF.xml](APPCONF.xml)) to your project and include the following lines to your `controller.xql`: